mkuma1221/mkuma1221.github.io/README.md

       </h2>

       <p style="color:#444; line-height:1.6; font-family:sans-serif; margin-bottom:0;">
-        Hi, my name is Mohana Kumanan, and I am an aerospace engineering student with a focus on control systems and orbital mechanics.
+        Hi, my name is Mohana Kumanan, and I am an aerospace engineering student with an interest in control systems and orbital mechanics.
 I have experience in technical analysis, collaborative engineering projects, MATLAB, Simulink, numerical methods, and spacecraft dynamics.
 This website serves as a technical portfolio documenting the engineering methodologies, analyses, and computational tools developed throughout my projects.
       </p>

     </td>